 Jeff Parker, Executive Director - Jeff Parker is our Executive Director.
 Jeff brings significant experience in strategic development, coordination, and execution of complex public and private projects to his position.
 He first worked for NYC in 1994 as Project Manager at a residential AmeriCorps camp on the Olympic peninsula.
 Jeff has also worked as NYC’s Youth Corps Program Director, and Deputy Director.
 Jeff holds a Bachelor of Art Degree in Political Science from the University of Washington, and a Master of Science Degree in Environmental Science, with an emphasis on Public Policy, from Evergreen State College.
 A north Eugene resident, Jeff is the proud father of two boys, and an avid outdoor enthusiast.

 Natalie Whitson, Development Officer - Since 1998, Natalie has worked to fund new programs through grant-writing and alumni and community solicitation.
 Her other responsibilities include donor and volunteer development, facility rentals, representing NYC on the Laurel Hill Valley Executive Committee, and chairing NYC’s Safety Committee.
 Prior to NYC, Natalie lived in The Hague, The Netherlands, where she operated a small cleaning business.
 She has also worked at a foundation supporting public schools, and as a Volunteer In Service To America (VISTA) where she developed youth activities.
 Natalie earned her Master of Fine Art Degree in Painting from the University of Oregon.
-She and her husband have a daughter who is a proud graduate of NYC’s Outdoor High School.
-When not working, Natalie is a rated fencer, credentialed fencing instructor, and referee..
+She and her husband have a daughter who is a proud graduate of NYC’s high school, now called the Twin Rivers Charter School.
+When not working, Natalie studies and competes in Brazilian Jiu Jitsu.